 Obtaining a driving licence is a big milestone in many people's lives.

-For some expats, it is a simple case of transferring your home country licence to one valid in the Emirates and continuing as normal.
-But others have to first pass a driving test.
+For some residents, it is a simple case of transferring their home country licence to one valid in the Emirates and continuing as normal.
+For others, a driving test must be passed first.